 Men’s hair was still very military looking.
 Clean cut, slicked back and held in place with hair creams.
 Styles also had to compliment and remain unaffected by hats which were a very popular accessory at the time.
-To get the Gatsby look we enlisted the help of head&shoulders and Shockwaves Style Director Michael Douglas to shares his tips on how to re-create this look at home:
+To get the Gatsby look we enlisted the help of celebrity Hairstyle Director Michael Douglas to shares his tips on how to re-create this look at home.

 - Hair should be clean with a club cut.
 Short back and sides with about 7cm of length on top.